Transient User and Developer Manual

 This generic function can be used to setup the children or a group.

-The default implementation usually just returns the children unchanged, but if the setup-children slot of group is non-nil, then it calls that function with children as the only argument and returns the value.
+The default implementation usually just returns the children unchanged, but if the setup-children slot of GROUP is non-nil, then it calls that function with CHILDREN as the only argument and returns the value.

 The children are given as a (potentially empty) list consisting of either group or suffix specifications.
 These functions can make arbitrary changes to the children including constructing new children from scratch.